The course follows a few books:

 Note that , and .
 Computational complexity for this is .

-But perhaps just picking a single value is too extreme; there is an intermediate version in which we choose a subset instead of points, instead of a single point.
+But perhaps just picking a single value is too extreme; there is an intermediate version in which we choose a subset instead of a single point.

 Note that if then we’re performing a full gradient descent.